TrainerRoad Review: The Best Performance-Focused Cycling App?

 My Experience with TrainerRoad

-Here are my takes on the ease of initial setup, in-app experience, and more you can find in the TrainerRoad app.
+Here are my takes on the ease of initial setup, in-app experience, and more that you can find in the TrainerRoad app.
 I admit I didn’t spend as much time with TrainerRoad as it deserves, but I use it (or its plans) to prepare for major events or to create training plans.

 Initial Setup